leaveoscaralone/react-graphql-project/exercises.md

 # Merge any conflicts if needed, otherwise you’re ready to send a pull request.
 ```

-To submit your work, go on GitHub and create a [pull request](https://help.github.com/articles/creating-a-pull-request/) from your fork to the original Codeworks repository (on the top you’ll see a button that says “New pull request“).
+To submit your work, go on GitHub and create a [pull request](https://help.github.com/articles/creating-a-pull-request/) from your fork to the original Codeworks repository (on the top you’ll see a button that says “New pull request”).

+After you’ve submitted it, if on GitHub you see a red message that says “All checks have failed”, it simply means that some tests are still failing.
+This is normal when you have exercises left to complete.
+Otherwise, please check your tests locally as indicated in each exercise readme file and fix your code where necessary.

-When you complete the next exercises, check again if your fork is in sync with upstream as described above, then push your commits to `origin` and your previous pull request will automatically be updated.
+When you complete a new exercise, check again if your fork is in sync with upstream as described above, then push your commits to `origin` and your previous pull request will automatically be updated.

+Be aware that we don’t check your code when you submit it.
+If you have questions you can join the group support sessions.
+On the other hand, we check all the class pre-course submissions before the main course starts, and we review the exercises together at the beginning of the main course.

 ## Start coding